tobiasNicolasN/cashTracker/README.md

 - zod: For data validation.

 To install these dependencies, run:

-> npm install bcryptjs cookie-parser express jsonwebtoken mongoose morgan zod
+  `npm install bcryptjs cookie-parser express jsonwebtoken mongoose morgan zod`

 3. Locate the 'src/config.js' file in the project and configure the necessary environment variables:

-> PORT=3000
+  `PORT=3000`

-> MONGODB_URI = "URL of your mongodb database"
+  `MONGODB_URI = "URL of your mongodb database"`

-> TOKEN_SECRET="Your secret key for token"
+  `TOKEN_SECRET="Your secret key for token"`

-Make sure to replace URL_of_your_MongoDB_database with the URL of your MongoDB database and Your_Secret_Key_For_Tokens with a secure key for JWT token generation.
+Make sure to replace MONGODB_URI with the URL of your MongoDB database and TOKEN_SECRET with a secure key for JWT token generation.

 ## Usage

 1. Start the server:

-> npm start
+  `npm start`

 The server will run on the port specified in the config.js file (default is port 3000).

 You can use tools like [Thunder Client](https://www.thunderclient.com/) to make HTTP requests to the API.